How to Block All Websites Except a Few on Computers and Phones

 Step 1.
 On your or your child’s iPhone with Screen Time, go to Settings > Screen Time.

-Step 3.
-Tap Use Screen Time Passcode.
-Set a passcode.
+Step 2.
+Tap Lock Screen Time Settings.
+Set a password.
 This is optional and recommended.

 Step 8.
-Tap Add Website to add specific websites to allow one by one.
+Tap Add Website at the bottom to add specific websites to allow one by one.

 Can you block all websites except one using hosts file?